 In 2003, MHRP Kenya began providing some of the first-ever PEPFAR-supported HIV services in Kericho.
 These services have now expanded throughout the South Rift Valley (SRV) region, into Kisumu West and now encompass a military-to-military collaboration with the Kenya Defence Forces.
 The HIV research, prevention and treatment programs are mutually synergistic with long-term capacity building and sustainability goals.

-The Kenya Defense Forces (KDF) initiative, which is a military-to-military HIV prevention, care and treatment program based out of Nairobi, strengthens HIV-service provision for military personnel and their families.
+The Kenya Defence Forces (KDF) initiative, which is a military-to-military HIV prevention, care and treatment program based out of Nairobi, strengthens HIV-service provision for military personnel and their families.

 The second program, Kisumu West (KW), is a civilian HIV prevention, care and treatment initiative operating through 33 facilities and associated community sites in select Kisumu and Seme sub-counties.
 Located near Kenya’s third-largest city and Lake Victoria, these counties and their immediate neighbors demonstrate the largest burden of HIV-disease in Kenya.